rmoazed/Memory-Augmented-Conversational-AI-System/README.md

 ## Semantic Similarity

-User input gets embedded as vector, cosine similarity is used to determine top k most similar examples in the dataset (containing 200 examples of each category), the importance scores of those top k data points are weighted, and the weighted importance score is used as the importance score for the user input message.
+User input gets embedded into vector space using OpenAI embeddings.
+Cosine similarity is used to retrieve top-k most similar labeled examples in the training dataset (containing 200 examples of each category), the importance scores of those top k-data points are weighted based on similarity score, and the weighted importance score is used as the predicted importance score for the user input message.
 If the weighted importance score is above a 1, the memory gets stored in Pinecone.

 ## SVM

-SVM model trained on training dataset to predict importance score of user input message (training data examples are labeled with importance score).
-Supervised machine learning method.
+SVM model is trained on training dataset to predict importance score of user input message (training data examples are labeled with importance score).
+Supervised machine learning approach serves as traditional machine learning baseline for comparison against semantic similarity and LLM-based extraction.

 ## LLM

-Prompt-based extraction.
-The chatbot is given a strict, clear prompt on how to categorize user messages and then instructed to output a JSON.
-This is what gets upserted to Pinecone.
+GPT is prompted with structured set of extraction instructions describing each importance category.
+The model returns a JSON object containing the predicted importance score and extracted memory, allowing the chatbot to convert unstructured conversation into structured long-term memory to be upserted to Pinecone.

 # Conflict Handling